The Elasticity of Quantitative Investment: Data and Notation

-I describe the data in this section.
-First, I describe the Center for Research in Security Prices (CRSP) fund flows data.
-Then I describe the holdings data, followed by the returns and predictors data.
+In this section, I describe the data, data normalization, and notation.
+Below I describe the returns, return predictors, and holdings data.

+I use quarterly institutional long-only holdings data from the SEC 13F filings dataset.
+See \cite{ky} (KY hereafter) for more details about these data.
+The sample period is from 1984 to 2020.
+The 13F holdings often do not account for all shares outstanding, so following KY, I create a "household" investor that holds the residual shares.

-The CRSP monthly fund flows data start January 1960 and end March of 2022.
-I merge these data with the standard market portfolio excess return and risk-free rate data from Kenneth French's website.
+I use the monthly equity returns and stock predictors data from \cite{weber}, which contains 62 predictors (i.e., asset characteristics).
+A thorough description of the variables can be found in \cite{weber}.
+These data were extended from 2014 to the end of 2020 by \cite{babayara}.
+The sample starts in July 1967.
+The 13F filing data are merged with the predictors data.
+These data are merged with the CRSP monthly returns data, which contain changes in shares outstanding, returns, and dividends.
+Finally, I merge these data with the standard market portfolio excess return and risk-free rate data from Kenneth French's website.
 The risk-free rate is the standard one-month Treasury bill rate.

-I also use quarterly institutional long-only holdings data from the SEC 13F filings dataset.
-See KY for more details about these data.
-My sample period is from 1984 to 2020.
-Across many assets, the 13F holdings often do not account for the entire set of shares outstanding, and I follow KY by creating an additional "household" investor that holds the residual shares.\footnote{This residual investor is labeled "households" by KY.}

-I use the monthly equity returns and stock predictors data from \cite{weber}, which contains 62 predictors (i.e. asset characteristics).
-A thorough description of the variables can be found at \cite{weber}.
-This data was extended from 2014 to the end of 2020 by \cite{babayara}.
-The sample starts in July of 1967.
-The 13F filing data are are merged with the predictors data.
-This data is merged to the CRSP monthly returns data which contains changes in shares outstanding, returns, and dividends.